ironsheep/lovelace-rpi-monitor-card/README.md

 ### Threashold Monitoring

-Both the 'system temperature' and 'disk space used' values & icons are colored by threshold.
+The `system temperature`, `disk space used` and `memory used` values & icons are colored by threshold.
 The following defaults can be overridden for each card (each RPi.)

 The default coloring is